 The Group has determined that for construction contracts, the customer controls all of the work in progress as the work is being performed.
 This is because these are made to a customer's specification and generally at the client's premises.
 If a contract is terminated by the customer, then the Group is entitled to reimbursement of the costs incurred to date, including a reasonable margin.
 Invoices are issued according to contractual terms.
-Un-invoiced amounts are presented as due from contract customers net of any expected credit losses.
+Uninvoiced amounts are presented as contract assets net of any expected credit losses.

-Revenue against variations are recognized only if the variations have been approved by the customers.
+Revenue against variations are recognized based on the estimate of the most likely amount only to the extent that it is highly probable that a significant reversal in the amount of cumulative revenue recognized will not occur.
 If variations are for distinct services form original contract, the variations are accounted for as a separate contract else it is accounted for as a modification of the original contract.
 Contracts which are negotiated with a same commercial objective and relate to a single performance obligation with the same customer are combined and accounted for as a single contract.

 Revenue is recognised over time based on contract costs incurred to date as a percentage of total forecast cost.
-The related costs are recognised in profit or loss when they are incurred.
+The related costs are recognised in consolidated profit or loss when they are incurred.
 Advances received are included in "contract liabilities".